dhmodh/University-Student-Management-System/README.md

 restaurant for their Eating. \
 • Getting contact of their Senior form which, they can get help. \
 • They can contact their Activity Head easily.

+## Future Enhancements of the System
+◼ We will design Front-end Design in HTML, CSS, JavaScript and Develop Bank-end in Python. \
+◼ For security purpose New Registration is done using OTP. \
+◼ Outputs, methods and user data input will be lot easy after the implement of GUI. \
+◼ We will make database more consistent and We are making this database efficient and easy to implement with huge data capacity.◼ Methods and user data input will be lot easy after the implement of GUI. \
+◼ We will also add some extra features so that the users can get answer for their complaints as fast as possible.